-- 12 Mil Reinforced is the most common when doing an encapsulation - We offer Green / White.
-The white is normally what is face up when used in the crawlspace
+- 12 Mil Reinforced is the most commonly used when installing a crawlspace encapsulation - Green / White - Whitecap Brand - 12' x 100'.
+The white side is face-up when installed.

 What is a Crawl Space Vapor Barrier and when would I use one?

-A vapor barrier is also known as “poly” or "moisture barriers."
+Vapor barrier is also known as poly or moisture barrier.
 Most building codes now require vapor barrier in the crawlspace.
-40% of moisture comes from the ground, therefore, the plastic is putting a barrier between the moisture that comes from the earth and the sub floor of your home.
+40% of moisture comes from the ground.
+Therefore, the plastic is putting a barrier between the moisture that comes from the earth and the sub floor of your home.
 Poly is intended to retard the migration of moisture in your crawlspace.

 What does Mil stand for and what’s the difference between them?
 What does reinforced mean?

-Any vapor retarder that is not reinforced refers to the thickness of the plastic.
-Anything that is reinforced beyond 12 mil refers to the thickness of the fiber.
-The vapor barrier is reinforced to make it stronger so that it won't rip while you are moving around in your crawlspace.
+Any vapor barrier that is not reinforced refers to the thickness of the plastic.
+Anything that is reinforced beyond 12 mil refers to the thickness of the fiber and material.

 12 Mil is a stronger plastic and will last longer.
 The difference in color you see from various 12 mil vapor barriers on the market only differs by who manufactures it and has no practical application.
-When installing 12 Mil, you should always lay the side with color on the ground and leave the white side facing up.
+When installing 12 Mil, you should white side facing up and color to ground.

-Poly Stakes: less work to keep the poly down versus using common insulation stakes/tiger teeth.
+Vapor Barrier Stakes mean less work to keep the vapor barrier from moving during install versus using common insulation stakes/tiger teeth.